 Tashi Ungar – Deputy Head and SENCO

 My name is Tashi, and I am the Deputy Head and SENCO of Shofar.
-I have been working with children in nursery schools for many years now and am extremely passionate about doing so.
-I have a first–class degree in Early Childhood studies, which sparked my keen interest in child development, psychology and attachment; as well as education as a whole, special educational needs, equality issues, leadership and management in early years settings and of course, the Early Years Foundation Stage.
+I have been working in Early Years Education for 12 years now and am extremely passionate about doing so.
+I have Early Years Teacher Status and a first–class degree in Early Childhood studies.
+I have keen interest in child development, psychology, cross-cultural attachment, special educational needs and equality issues.
 I also have a background in Psychology, Drama, Art and Music which have undoubtedly influenced my teaching style.